drandyhaas/qsfp_agilex7/README.md

 A simple example of QSFP communication on an Agilex7 dev board

-Build with Quartus Pro, last tested with 24.2.0
+Build with Quartus Pro, last tested with 24.2.0.
+Takes 26 minutes on Windows i9-10900K CPU @ 3.70GHz.

 As is, the IP is set for 25.6506 Gbps on QSFP 0, 1, and 2.
 This requires changing the clocks to 160.31625 MHz for:
  - Si5395_2 OUT5 : QSFP 0